eledelaf/Project-Master-Final-/README.md

    - Managed to get the URL from mongo, do the scrapping, and update the text to a new library in mongoDB.

 5.
    - I am going to make sure that my scrapping function works for the 3 papers that we are working with.
-The telegraph is not accessible (403 Client Error)
-   - Find a way to do the scrapping on the Telegraph (TO DO)
+   - The telegraph is not accessible (403 Client Error).
+Find a way to do the scrapping on the Telegraph (TO DO)

 6.
    - Make the code work for a large data set, since now it works for just one URL we want to use bucles, and threads to iterate the process (TO DO)
+   -